peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### WriteTo
     public void WriteTo​(java.io.OutputStream stream) throws java.io.IOException
 <p>Writes this CBOR object to a data stream.
 If the CBOR object contains
- CBOR maps, or is a CBOR map, the keys to the map are written out to the data stream in an undefined order.
+ CBOR maps, or is a CBOR map, the order in which the keys to the map are written out to the data stream is undefined unless the map was created using the NewOrderedMap method.
 See the examples (originally written in C# for the.NET version) for ways to write out certain keys of a CBOR map in a given order.
 In the case of CBOR objects of type FloatingPoint, the number is written using the shortest